Information

 Approved Concurrent Enrollment Providers

-Approved Concurrent Enrollment Providers:
+Approved Concurrent Enrollment (CE) Providers:

 Disclosure: Tuition for concurrent enrollment is $5.00 per credit, and tuition can be subjected to change.
 Most CE courses will award students 3 credit hours per course.
 Once a student completes the college admissions process, students will receive a college identification number.
 Students are responsible for registering for the individual courses that they will be taking.